 We also recommend DIVERSEcity’s Interpretation and Translation Services, serving the Lower Mainland and Fraser Valley.
 DIVERSEcity has a network of more than 300 professionals who provide services in 88+ languages, including many rare ones.

 In addition, the Society of Translators and Interpreters of BC provides a listing of translators and services in many languages, and MOSAIC Interpretation & Translation Services offers a fee-for-service service in more than 70 languages.

 English Conversation Program

 Practice your English for free in a comfortable environment.
 Some knowledge of English is required as the program focuses on conversation.
 In the program you will:

 - Share your experiences

-Classes are offered virtually on Microsoft Teams in the fall, winter and spring all over Surrey.
+In 2022, programs are offered online and in-person through Microsoft Teams in the fall, winter and spring.

 10350 University Drive

 April 13 - May 18

 - Call 604-501-5100, Monday to Friday from 8:30am to 4:30pm and we will be happy to help you.